toolness/teenydoh/README.md

 You just need Python version 2.6 or higher.
 All other dependencies are self-contained within the project's code repository.

+Teenydoh has been tested to work under Windows, OS X, and Linux.

 ## Setup

 Just run this at the terminal prompt: